End of life: Caring for someone who is dying

 Creating a calm environment with low lighting and quiet music — and removing distractions — can improve mood, evoke memories and help the person relax.

 Recognizing when death is near

-- Reports of seeing someone who has already died.
-Your loved one also may tell you that he or she is dying.
+- Reports of seeing someone who has already died

-For many families, keeping vigil near a dying loved one's bed is a way to show support and love.
-If you decide to keep vigil, continue talking to your loved one.
-If you think your loved one would want to share this time with others, invite family members or close friends to show their support as well.
-Express your love, but also let your loved one know that it's all right to let go.
+Keeping vigil in the last hours of life is a way to show support and love for your family member or friend.
+If you decide to keep vigil, continue to talk to, touch and comfort the person.
+If you think he or she would want to share this time with others, invite family members or close friends to show their support as well.